MinaProtocol/mina/.github/ISSUE_TEMPLATES/bug_report.md

 about: Coda is behaving strangely?
 Report it so we can fix it!
 ---

+**Have you already searched the issue tracker to see if this bug has already been reported?**

 **Describe the bug**
 A clear and concise description of what the bug is.